-My enthusiasm for teaching began during my undergraduate studies and developed through a Fulbright English Teaching Assistantship prior to beginning my PhD at Stanford.
+My enthusiasm for teaching began during my undergraduate studies and developed through a Fulbright English Teaching Assistantship in Reutlingen, Germany prior to beginning my PhD.
 Besides serving as an Instructor and Teaching Assistant for psychology courses at Stanford, I have also taught as an Adjunct Professor at the University of San Francisco.
 I also worked as a teaching consultant and the psychology department liaison at the Stanford Vice Provost for Teaching and Learning, promoting teaching-related resources, offering feedback to graduate student teachers across departments, and leading workshops on teaching.

 Below are example syllabi for some of the courses that I've taught: